stephanlamoureux/product-landing-page/README.md

-# Applied Responsive Web Design Projects: Build a Survey Form
+# Applied Responsive Web Design Projects: Build a Survey Form:

 - Fulfill the user stories by getting all of the tests to pass.
 Use whichever libraries you need.
 Give it your own personal style.
 - Here's a working example.
 Try not to look at its code.